 How can we get rid of this steady-state error then??

-I stands for Integral Unit:
+I of PID stands for Integral Unit:

 What if we can use past information to generate a part of our response.
 We can use past information by integrating the past values of our input to the given time.
 This way we can have a memory unit in our controller.
 Now say the quadcopter reaches a steady value below our desired mark.
 The error value is non-zero and when a non-zero value is integrated, we get an increasing total sum value (as X + x’ > X for positive x’).
-Therefore the increased response of the integral unit will force the copter to rise above the undesired steady-state value and approach the desired mark of 100m.
+Therefore the increased response of the integral unit will force the quadcopter to rise above the undesired steady-state value and approach the desired mark of 100m.

 At the 100m mark, the proportional unit will stop working but the integral unit will take care of the hover.